 Now that you have a master list of ten standby meals and the ingredients required to make them, you have a great start to your master pantry list.
 Now, add all the things you need for day-to-day cooking – basics such as milk, flour, eggs, sugar, onions, garlic, etc. Once you’ve added them, you have a master pantry list.

-organize your master pantry list by grocery store department (produce, canned goods, dairy, etc).
+Organize your master pantry list by grocery store department (produce, canned goods, dairy, etc).
 Then, print out the list and keep it posted in your pantry.
 Write down the number of boxes/cans you have on hand and take special note when your supply is diminishing.
 When you take something out of your pantry, adjust your list accordingly.
 This will also help you see what you have on hand at a glance instead of rummaging through the shelves, making it easier to keep your pantry organized.

 Gift List